Delightful Drink or Powerful Poison: A History of Tea in Poland

 Café Culture in 18th Century Poland

-The interwar period, despite all the problems that the young and poor Polish state faced after regaining its independence after 123 years, was an era of tea prosperity – tea trade was developing, tea shops and tea houses were opening, the market of tea advertisements and packaging was growing.
-It would be impossible not to mention a new fashionable form of social life, the so-called fajfy, or five o’clocki – as afternoon tea parties were known.
 In Historia Polskiego Smaku (The History of Polish Taste), Maja and Jan Łoziński note that fajfy ‘didn’t require any costly and elaborate preparations from the hosts, yet perfectly filled in the inevitable breaks between subsequent receptions.’
-Here’s a sample menu from the As weekly magazine published in 1936: ‘Tea, served separately: rum in a little decanter, lemon slices, cream in a jar, and small canapés, savoury cookies and biscuits served on trays or crystal plates’.
+Here’s a sample menu from the As (Ace) weekly magazine published in 1936: ‘Tea, served separately: rum in a little decanter, lemon slices, cream in a jar, and small canapés, savoury cookies and biscuits served on trays or crystal plates’.

 Fajfy organised by Warsaw’s high society were so numerous that it was physically impossible to appear at each of them.
-Tea parties were organised by Stanisław Wojciechowski, the second President of the Republic of Poland, and by Marshall Józef Piłsudki’s wife Jadwiga.
+Tea parties were organised by Stanisław Wojciechowski, the second President of the Republic of Poland, and by Jadwiga Piłsudska, the wife of Marshall Józef Piłsudki.
 Marshall Piłsudski was famous for his addiction to tea.
 He had a special weakness for extremely strong tea, and he literally drank it glass after glass.
-Very likely this habit originated in his Russian days.
+This habit likely originated in his Russian days.
 And Witkacy himself claimed that tea gave one more ‘inspiration’ in intellectual work and also in drawing - it improved ‘eye/hand coordination’.

 Today, tea is one of Poland’s most beloved beverages.
 Although coffee shops can now be found on every street corner and every type of drink is available at every store, at every moment, tea still reigns supreme.